Akashae98/pecera/README.md

 #### For IntelJ
 Dont execute project from Run.
 Execute javafx:run from maven.
 ###### Alternative to maven.
+Execute "scripts/javafx_vm_opts".

+Use the correct script depending on your operating system.
+Copy the result.

 Create a Run Configuration of type Application.
-Add to "Vm options" the following line:
+Paste to "Vm options" the previous line.

---module-path "$(find ~/.m2/repository/org/openjfx/ -name '*-linux.jar' | paste -sd: -)" --add-modules ALL-MODULE-PATH

-With this configuration, modules are imported automatically, ignoring Maven altogether.
+With this configuration, JARs are imported automatically, ignoring Maven altogether.
+If more modules are used, you have to add them manually.